 Employees cannot opt out of the 48-hour average working week.
 However, the legislation does provide a particular exemption for senior or specialist employees, who can be said to determine their own working time, such that they are not subject to the restriction.
-The contracts of such employees should expressly provide that they are exempt from this part of the OWTA.
+The contracts of these types of employees should expressly provide that they are exempt from this part of the OWTA.

-European Economic Area (EEA) nationals and Swiss nationals do not require employment permits to work in Ireland.
-For non-EEA nationals, different types of employment permits are available depending on the circumstances.
-An employment permit will generally not be granted if the result in doing so means that more than 50 per cent of a company's employees are non-EEA nationals; however, there are some limited exceptions to this.
+European Economic Area (EEA) nationals, Swiss nationals and nationals of the United Kingdom do not require employment permits to work in Ireland.
+For non-EEA nationals (other than Swiss and UK nationals), different types of employment permits are available depending on the circumstances.
+Some non-EEA nationals will also require an entry visa, in addition to an employment permit, depending on their nationality.
+An employment permit will generally not be granted if the result in doing so means that more than 50 per cent of a company's employees are non-EEA nationals (Swiss and UK nationals are not counted as non-EEA nationals for the purposes of this rule); however, there are some limited exceptions to this.

 Most employment permits can be granted for an initial period of up to two years, after which they can be renewed, if required.
 A CSEP can only be granted for a job offer for a minimum of two years, after which the holder may apply for a Stamp 4 permission to continue to work in the state without an employment permit.